UNESCO Chairs

 A project for a UNESCO Chair must be submitted by an academic institution to UNESCO and, prior to that, it must be validated by the Swiss commission for UNESCO.
 The deadline for submission is 30 April every year.
 At least one of the Chair directors must be a full member of teaching staff, work on a full time basis and be employed on a permanent contract.

-Internal process at the University of Geneva to be followed before submitting the project to UNESCO.
-The complete project file must be submitted to the Rector's Office at least 30 days before the deadline (i.e. by 31st March every year).
+Step by step internal process at the University of Geneva to be followed before formally submitting the project to UNESCO.

-- Letter of support from the Dean or Director of a UER (teaching and/or research unit)
+2. The project needs to be endorsed by the Dean or Director of a UER (teaching and/or research unit) through a ltter of support.

-- Letter from the Swiss Commission for UNESCO presenting the project to UNESCO (there is no direct link between the proposer and UNESCO HQ in Paris).
+4. The project, endorsed by the Rectorate is submitted to the Swiss Commission for UNESCO (there is no direct link between the proposer and UNESCO HQ in Paris) at the latest on September 30th for the next cycle.

 Existing Chairs: